 Before you finalise your decision, how about considering these points as well:

-1. You have reached the peak of your potential in CLAT 2017 – Measure your ‘potential’ in terms of CLAT ‘rank’ and not ‘score’.
-Overall CLAT scores were quite high (2016), unusually low (2015) or moderate (2017).
-It reflects CLAT difficulty level in a particular year and does not necessarily reflect your CLAT scoring potential.
+1. You have reached the peak of your potential in CLAT 2018 – Measure your ‘potential’ in terms of CLAT ‘rank’ and not ‘score’.
+Overall CLAT scores were quite high (2016), unusually low (2015) or moderate (2018).
+It reflects CLAT difficulty level in a particular year and does not necessarily reflect your CLAT scoring potential (This was especially true for CLAT 2018 exam, which became ill-famous due to technical glitches that many students faced due to poor on-ground implementation).
 Rank allotment ‘normalises’ or adjusts for difficulty levels.
 You may have reached the peak of your potential and can’t get a significantly better rank next year.
-Hence you may decide to accept the best available law school (NLU or non-NLU) and start law school studies.
+Hence you may decide to accept the best available law school (NLU or non-NLU) and start law school studies

 2. Cost constraints may restrict your law school selection – Most National Law Universities and autonomous universities like Symbiosis Law School cost between Rs.
 8 and Rs.
 10 lakh fees over a period of five years.
 Considering accommodation, food and other expenses, the total amount that you have to shell out can be as high as Rs.
 12 to Rs.
 13 lakh.
 This can be one of the law school selection factors.
 If CLAT is one among the many entry points that you can take to enter law school, other institutes may score in terms of overall cost.
 We have seen a few students selecting law schools on this basis.